 4. Clear.
 Yes, even in the middle of horrible pain or circumstances, you can be clear.
 If you’re in shock after a trauma, or in memory about a trauma, clarity is probably not going to happen in the way you want it, so be patient with yourself if that’s the case.
 Once the shock wears off, or you are feeling better in the moment, you’ll be able to find some clarity.
 Be clear in your desire.
 Be clear about what you’re asking and why.
 You don’t have to be clear of all blocks because if you were, you’d probably be done with this lifetime on the planet.
 Be clear of frustration, which can be hard when you’re hurting, so again be patient with yourself.
 Just clear yourself of frustration for a few moments.
 That can often be all it takes.
 Get clear about what matters in that moment.

 5. Focusing on ME.
-So, focus on YOU.
+If you want a miracle healing, focus on YOU.
 Your deservingness.
 Your belief in the Truth of Life – that you are a walking miracle of Life.
 That you are Love embodied.
 All of your beautiful qualities.
 Who YOU are – not the pain that happens to be currently residing in your physical or emotional body.